junwang4/CNN-for-Sentence-Classification-in-Keras/README.md

 - I use python 2.7 only -- for python 3.6 it complains: UnicodeDecodeError: 'utf-8' codec can't decode byte 0xf3 in position 4645)
 - The training gets overfit quickly for my current setting
+- Theano is fast but is pretty slow for initialization.

 #### theano
 <pre>